 The underlying data was also encouraging.
 The unemployment rate fell to 3.5 percent in July, which is tied to the lowest unemployment rate since February 2020.
 Given the better-than-expected job growth in July and the strong underlying data, we have left this indicator at a green light for now.

 The yield curve continued to flatten notably in July.
 This result was caused by rising short-term interest rates and falling long-term rates during the month.
 The 3-month Treasury yield increased from 1.72 percent at the end of June to 2.41 percent at the end of July.
 The 10-year Treasury yield, on the other hand, dropped from 2.98 percent at the end of June to 2.67 percent at the end of July.

 The rise in short-term yields was primarily due to tighter monetary policy from the Fed due to high levels of inflation.
 The Fed has hiked the federal funds rate by 225 bps so far this year, and economists expect to see the Fed focused on combating inflation in 2022.
 This could lead to further rate hikes as the central bank tries to normalize monetary policy to combat rising prices.

 While the spread between the 3-month and 10-year Treasury rates remains outside of the historical inversion danger zone, we have seen the yield curve flatten notably over the past two months, and we are now approaching inversion territory.
 Therefore, we have downgraded this indicator to a yellow light for now.

 Consumer Confidence: Annual Change

-Given that confidence has now returned to pre-pandemic levels and remains strong on a year-over-year basis, we have left this indicator at a green light.
+Given the fact that confidence continued to decline on a year-over-year basis in July and sits at historically concerning levels, we have left this indicator at a red light for now.